ibexa/documentation-user/docs/content_management/content_organization/manage_locations_urls.md

 Even if you hide the content in one Location, it remains visible in its other Locations.
 You can also [hide the content item itself](copy_move_hide_content.md#hide-content).

-When a Location is hidden, all of its children (other content items that are under it in the tree) will also be automatically hidden.
+When a Location is hidden, all of its children (other content items that are under it in the tree) are also automatically hidden.
 They can only be revealed if the parent Location is revealed as well.

-A hidden Location will be invisible for everyone viewing the website.
+A hidden Location is invisible for everyone viewing the website.
 If you are looking for a way to allow only some users to view parts of the Content Tree, use [Sections](classify_content.md#sections) and combine them with [proper permissions](../../permission_management/permission_system.md).